microsoft/fluentui/rfcs/react-components/convergence/static-classes-on-slots.md

 ### Exports

-These classNames could be exported from each components in an object.
+These classNames could be exported from each component in an object.
 This would replace the existing `{component}ClassName` export.

 Although these names could be automatically generated, there is value in having them be explicitly written out in the source code so it can be found via searching.